rstojnic/lazydata/README.md

-# filefreezer: scalable data dependencies
+# datafreezer: scalable data dependencies

-`filefreezer` is a minimalist library for including data dependencies into Python projects.
+`datafreezer` is a minimalist library for including data dependencies into Python projects.

 **Problem**: Keeping data files in git (e.g. via git-lfs) results in a bloated repository that take ages to pull.

-**Solution**: `filefreezer` only stores references to data files in git, and syncs data files on-demand when they are needed.
+**Solution**: `datafreezer` only stores references to data files in git, and syncs data files on-demand when they are needed.

 **Benefits**: